philiplinden/bevy_repl/README.md

 all keycode input events are consumed by the REPL and blocked from being forwarded to Bevy so as to avoid passing events to Bevy when you are typing a command.
 When disabled, keycode input events are forwarded to Bevy via `bevy_ratatui` as normal and no REPL systems run (except for the REPL toggle key observer).
+The terminal is restored (raw mode off) when the REPL is disabled.
+The toggle key is detected via Bevy keyboard input (`KeyCode::Backquote`) and raw mode is enabled again when the REPL is re-enabled.

 Trigger commands by typing them in the REPL input buffer and pressing `Enter`.
 The REPL will parse the command and trigger an event with the command's arguments